Small Business Innovation Research Program (SBIR)

 - Other related program information (rights in technical data, copyrights, patents, and equipment).

 After final award decisions are made, all applicants are sent the technical evaluations.
-These are normally mailed six to eight weeks following the announcement of the awards.
+These are normally emailed within two weeks after the announcement of the awards.
 The identity of the reviewers will not be disclosed.

 If at any time you become aware of fraud, waste, abuse, or any kind of wrongdoing under any SBIR award, please contact the U.S. Department of Education’s (ED) Office of Inspector General (OIG).